Denton Estate Planning Attorney

 Irrevocable Living Trusts

 An Irrevocable Living Trusts is trust that, once in place, can’t be changed without the beneficiary’s permission or a court’s approval.
-We can help you design an irrevocable living trust to protect certain assets from being taxed and penalized.

 LEARN MORE ABOUT Irrevocable Living Trusts